Register for

 Yes.
 Vermont has the following payroll taxes:

-- Vermont Unemployment Insurance Tax: Vermont employers pay a varying unemployment tax rate of 0.4% to 5.4% on a taxable wage base of $14,100.
-Depending on the industry, new employers pay a tax rate ranging from 1% to 4.8%.
+• Vermont Unemployment Insurance Tax: Vermont employers pay a varying unemployment tax rate of 0.4% to 5.4% on a taxable wage base of $14,100.
+Depending on the industry, new employers pay a tax rate of 1%.

 What is Vermont’s Health Care Fund Assessment (HCFCA)?